Welcome to today's edition of the Rush 24-7 podcast.

 Because there were a bunch of other folks who said you can't worship the way you want.

-And we have to constantly, I think, reaffirm that tradition.
+And we have to constantly, I think, reaffirm that tradition, even when it sometimes makes us uncomfortable.

 So here you have the politically correct way of proving your goodness is to sacrifice everything you believe and be in deference to somebody else.

-In other words, let them whipsaw you, let them slap you upside the head, let them turn you over to me and spank you just to show you're fair.
+Let them turn you over to me and spank you just to show you're fair.

 Reverend Wright had grown up in Philadelphia.

-This from the book.
+This is from the book.

-He had resisted his father's vocation at first joining the Marines out of college, dabbling with liquor, Islam, and black nationalism in the 60s.
+The son of a Baptist minister, he had resisted his father's vocation at first joining the Marines out of college, dabbling with liquor, Islam, and black nationalism in the 60s.

-It contained a set of guiding principles, a black value system that a congregation had adopted in 1979, a sensible heartfelt list.
+It contained a set of guiding principles, a black value system that a congregation had adopted in 1979, a sensible, heartfelt list.

-For Reverend Wright and the Trinity Parishioners, the principles in Trinity's brochure were articles of faith no less than belief in the resurrection.
+For Reverend Wright and the Trinity of Parishioners, the principles in Trinity's brochure were articles of faith no less than belief in the resurrection.

-So that's fine.
+So, that's fine.

 That's what he wrote in the book about Christianity and how he arrived at it.